-This section covers additional Oracle type extensions.
-Oracle JDBC drivers support the Oracle-specific BFILE and ROWID data types and REF CURSOR types, which are not part of the standard JDBC specification.
+Oracle JDBC drivers support the Oracle-specific BFILE and ROWID data types and REF CURSOR types, which are not part of the standard IDBC specification.
 This section describes the ROWID and REF CURSOR type extensions.
-ROWID is supported as a Java string, and REF CURSOR types are supported as JDBC result sets.
+The ROWID is supported as a Java string, and REF CURSOR types are supported as JDBC result sets.

 - Oracle ROWID Type

 - Oracle REF CURSOR Type Category

 - Oracle BINARY_FLOAT and BINARY_DOUBLE Types

+- Oracle SYS.ANYTYPE and SYS.ANYDATA Types

 - The oracle.jdbc Package